srevn/dotta/README.md

 Profile resolution follows a strict priority order:

 1. **Explicit CLI** (`-p/--profile flags`) - Temporary override for testing
-2. **State file** (`profiles` array in `.git/dotta.db`) - Persistent selection via `dotta profile select`
+2. **State file** (`profiles` array in `.git/dotta.db`) - Persistent management via `dotta profile enable`

-Selected profiles are managed exclusively through `dotta profile select/unselect/reorder` commands.
-The state file is the single source of truth for which profiles are selected on each machine.
+Enabled profiles are managed exclusively through `dotta profile enable/disable/reorder` commands.
+The state file is the single source of truth for which profiles are enabled on each machine.

 When profiles are applied, later profiles override earlier ones following this precedence: